hRun/TA_cryptosuite/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Key and IV length have to be 16/24/32 bytes respectively for 128/192/256 AES encryption.

 2. Ask your Splunk admin to put the created file(s) into this app's lib directory (_$SPLUNK\_HOME/etc/apps/SA-cryptosuite/lib/keys/_).
-Ask him to set appropriate system-level file permissions (e.g. 0600).
+Ask him to set appropriate system-level file permissions (e.g. _0600_).

 3. Optional: If you plan to use an encrypted private RSA key, provide the corresponding password via the app's set up screen _Manage Apps>SA-cryptosuite>Set Up_ in order to be able to use the key.
 Passwords for encrypted private key files can be set per user and key file and get stored in Splunk's internal password storage.
-Currently supported algorithms for key encryption are AES256-CBC, DES-CBC and DES-EDE3-CBC.
+Currently supported algorithms for key encryption are AES-256-CBC, DES-CBC and DES-EDE3-CBC.

 If you plan on salting your hashes, create and store (accessibly) salts like so:

 1. Generate a file containing a salt for spicing your hashes by putting whatever string you would like to use as salt into a plain ASCII file.

 2. Ask your Splunk admin to put the created file(s) into this app's lib directory (_$SPLUNK\_HOME/etc/apps/SA-cryptosuite/lib/salts/_).
-Ask him to set appropriate system-level file permissions (e.g. 0600).
+Ask him to set appropriate system-level file permissions (e.g. _0600_).

-**Note**: Handling AES keys and salts this way is a security feature, since specifing the key/salt directly in the search would make them visible in the _internal index.
+**Note**: Handling AES keys and salts this way is a security feature, since specifing the key/salt directly in the search would make them visible in the \_internal index.

 ## Usage